 Almost.
 The key difference between a libertarian and an anarchist is that the libertarian will still accept some kind of state and government however small.
 They are 'minarchists' rather than anarchists and reject the anarchist desire for all aspects of ones life to be self-managed in all ways.
 Having a government that polices the rule of law is something that libertarians still wish to have.

 Marxists use the term 'utopian' as a way of dismissing rival brands of labour politics (such as guild or religious socialists).
 For them these other forms lack the technical understanding of how to successfully change society and so can only propose imaginary utopias.
-I use the term utopian socialist then to describe those who wish for a communist-like end result but lack the fanatical dedication to utilise class warfare to get there.
+I use the term utopian socialist then to describe those who wish for a communist-like end result but lack the fanatical dedication to utilize class warfare to get there.
 They also stand in contrast with the garden-variety socialist who accepts that incremental change is what works and has abandoned notions of utopias altogether.
 These movements persist today as some aid and welfare organizations.

 Marxists use the term ‘reactionary’ to refer to those elements of society that respond to forces of change (such as Marxists themselves) with some degree of resistance.
 They are distinct from those who actively prevent change but they will serve as a tool for those wishing to prevent or reverse changes.
 With this in mind I use the term to refer to those who are loyal to the status quo even if they only derive limited benefit from it.
 If such a reactionary did more fully embrace the status quo then they would be an establishmentarian.
-If however they recognised the limitations the status quo put on them then they may become resentful of both the status quo and those who critique it and become a survivalist.
+If however they recognized the limitations the status quo put on them then they may become resentful of both the status quo and those who critique it and become a survivalist.
 In the hands of the reactionary everyday acts like motor-sports or recreational hunting can become displays of political defiance.